Indemnity insurance is a form of protection many buyers take out to cover them in certain situations.

 How much is indemnity insurance?

-When you buy indemnity insurance, the price varies depending on a variety of circumstances.
-As a general rule, it can be as low as £20.
+The price varies depending on a variety of circumstances.
+As a general rule, the indemnity insurance cost can be as low as £20.
 However, it can also rise to over £300.

 For example, missing FENSA certificates could cost relatively little to cover.
 Meanwhile, missing building work certificates might be much higher.